cycloud0203/2024_IEDA_iccad_A/cada0036/readme.md

 For detailed information on CAD contest Problem A, refer to the official PDF document:
 CAD Contest Problem A <!-- Replace with actual link -->

-## Note
+> [!NOTE]
-- Ensure that the `cada0036` file has executable permissions.
+> Ensure that the `cada0036` file has executable permissions.
 If not, use the following command to add the permissions:
 ```bash
 chmod +x cada0036
 ```